Indiana World War Memorial Plaza: War Memorial building

-Indiana World War Memorial Military Museum
+Indiana War Memorial Museum

 The main entrance of the Indiana War Memorial Museum is on the north façade, which opens into a large hall with Tennessee marble floors and Art Deco Egyptian themes.
 The museum is housed mainly on the lower level of the monument and honors the efforts of Hoosier soldiers in a timeline from the American Revolutionary War to modern conflicts.
 World War I and World War II are featured most prominently.
-Aside from firearms, it features a Cobra helicopter, and the USS Indiana's commission plate.
+Aside from firearms, it features a Cobra helicopter and the USS Indiana's commission plate.
 There are over 400 military flags housed in the museum, more than 300 of which are from the American Civil War.
 Indiana's Liberty Bell replica is located near the main entrance.
 It is of the kind given to each state by the federal government in 1950 to encourage the purchase of savings bonds.

 Additional museum exhibits are displayed on the main level of the monument.
 An exhibit replicating the radio room of the USS Indianapolis includes original equipment from World War II was opened on November 7, 2009.
 The Grand Foyer main level features the 500-seat Pershing Auditorium, built and decorated with materials donated from several states and World War I allies.
 The memorial also has three meeting rooms on the main level; these rooms were originally named in honor of General George Patton, General Douglas MacArthur, and Admiral Chester Nimitz.
 In 2009, the rooms were renamed in honor of Hoosier veterans: Admiral Raymond A. Spruance, General David M. Shoup, and Major Samuel Woodfill.

 Above the main level is the Shrine Room, nearly a vertical double cube, 110 ft high and 60 ft on a side, clad in materials collected from all the allied nations of World War I. Accessed by two staircases from the Grand Foyer, the Shrine Room Stairway's American Pavonazzo marble walls bear the names of all Hoosiers who fought in World War I. On the east and west sides are paintings by Walter Brough of the leading soldiers of France, America, Great Britain, Belgium, Italy, and Serbia.
 Surrounding the room are sculptor Frank Jirouch's plaster frieze depicting events of World War I. At the center of the space, beneath a giant hanging 17 ft-by-30 ft American flag, is the Altar of Consecration, flanked at the corners with cauldrons on tripod stands.
 Above the flag is the Star of Destiny, made of Swedish crystal, representing the future of the nation.